muhme/quote_joomla/README.md

 | 4.4    | 8.1 |
 | 5.0    | 8.2 |

-* the Joomla module is using the new OpenAPI [api.zitat-service.de](https://api.zitat-service.de/)

 ## Test & Development Environment
 <details>
   <summary>There is a docker test and development environment prepared, including automated Cypress installation.</summary>